fac-13/GP_Bernadette/README.md

 * Simple to use and accessible
 * Identify the carer's circumstances and if they are a 'kinship carer'
-* Signpost the carer to relevant information
+* Signpost the carer to relevant information on the website
-* Should the carer want more advice, send the carer's contact info and other details to the advice service for a call back.
+* Should the carer want more advice, send the carer's contact info and other details to the advice service for a call back

 ------
 #### MVP Target User